THE TAG BLOG

 Choose a 360 ID Tag Pack to suit your business

-We offer 4 different 360 ID Tag packs with varying combinations of return tag material and tamper-evident security seals; or you can build your own combination.
-Have a look at the 360 ID Tag products and choose one that suits the types of products that you sell online.
+We offer 4 different 360 ID Tag packs with varying combinations of return tag material and tamper-evident security seals, or you can build your own combination.
+Have a look at the 360 ID Tag products and choose the return fraud solution that suits the types of products you sell online.

-The act of wardrobing; where shoppers buy an item, to use or wear and return for a full refund; is a form of return fraud or abuse and is on the rise, particularly for e-commerce stores.
+The act of wardrobing; where shoppers buy an item, to use or wear and return for a full refund; is a form of return fraud or abuse and is on the rise for e-commerce stores.
 By adding a return tag to items sold online, businesses can deter this brazen consumer behavior.
 See how a 360 ID Tag can work for your store.Read more